zxue/deploying-and-troubleshooting-maximo-predict/README.md

 If Watson Studio is not available, deploy CP4D on the same OpenShift cluster or on a separate one.
 For more details check [Installing IBM Cloud Pak for Data](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.8.x?topic=installing).

 For more details, check [Deploying IBM Maximo Predict](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=a-maximo-predict).
-Also, you may use the opensource tool, [Cloud Pak Deployer](https://ibm.github.io/cloud-pak-deployer/30-reference/process/overview/) available on github.
+Also, you may use the open source tool, [Cloud Pak Deployer](https://ibm.github.io/cloud-pak-deployer/30-reference/process/overview/) available on github.

 Note that you will deploy Maximo Predict first and then activate it.